 While direct reuse of external wall insulation systems is practically impossible due to their fixed connection to the building and between components, there are many possibilities for recycling EWIS components.
 The prerequisite for this is usually the cleanliness and purity of the materials.
-In principle, the individual EWIS components can be recirculated, as technically feasible options exist for all individual components.
+In principle, the individual EWIS components can be recirculated, as technically feasible options exist for all individual compothem.

-Currently, systematic recycling is limited to production waste and offcuts that accumulate on the construction site. especially from insulants, as these are mostly clean and unmixed as offcuts in the installation phase, accumulate in large quantities and provide good conditions for effective recycling.
-We offer a take-back service for EPS and stone wool insulation residues in Germany.
-Pure and clean offcuts from the construction site can be collected in recycling bags, transported, and sent for recycling.
-We are also working with our partners to collect other insulants from the Sto portfolio (soft wood fibre, Resol, PIR rigid foam, and mineral foam) and recycle them.
 Individual checks are required to ascertain whether there are sufficient quantities, unmixed fractions, and logistical options for taking back the waste.
 We have also developed solutions for our product packaging in the sense of a circular economy.
 In order to keep packaging waste in the cycle, Sto uses certified recycling systems from waste disposal companies, which means that the waste is recycled.
 We are also committed to the collection and recycling of packaging, cuttings, and material residues in other countries.
 The degree of implementation is strongly dependent on regional and local conditions.